-- 1. Click Captions on the menu bar. - 2.
-Click Add on the toolbar in the Multilingual captions dialog. - 3.
-In the Edit pane, enter a unique value in the Key field to be used to reference the text. - NOTE: If you have not added a translation for a language, the API will use the caption that has been saved under Key. - 4.
+- 1. On the toolbar, click (Captions). - 2.
+Click Add on the toolbar in the Multilingual captions dialog.

+- 3. In the Edit pane, enter a unique value in the Key field to be used to reference the text. - NOTE: If you have not added a translation for a language, the API will use the caption that has been saved under Key. - 4.
 Select the caption's language in the Language list. - 5.
 Enter the caption to be shown for the selected language in the Text field. - 6.
 Repeat the previous two steps for all the required languages. - 7.
 Click Save on the toolbar in the Multilingual captions dialog. - 8.
 Click Apply.

-- Multilingual captions on page 55
+- Multilingual captions on page 54

 - Searching for a multilingual caption on page 56

 - Editing a multilingual caption on page 57

 - Deleting a multilingual caption on page 58